Zoltán Latinovits: Acting career

 One of the best performer of the poetry of Attila József, Gyula Illyés and Endre Ady.

 Film career

 Performed in numerous films from the late 1950s to the early 1970s.
 One of the most famous is Szindbád (1971), based on the short stories by Gyula Krúdy and directed by Zoltán Huszárik.

 His death

 Latinovits was run over by a train at the station of Balatonszemes near Lake Balaton in 1976.
 Though the official statements talked of suicide, it never became fully clear whether he had jumped deliberately in front of the train or whether his death was an accident.
 His death immediately became a romanticized legend, also due to the similarities with the suicide of poet Attila József, of whose poems Latinovits had been one of the foremost interpreters.
+Much later, in the 2010s, in a program on Kossuth Radio, the train driver who was forwarding the train confirmed the suicide: "He stepped in front of the locomotive with his hands held up, facing me, well within braking distance...